-Sign Up Benefits – There is a limited time offer for 60,000 bonus points after spending $4,000 within the first three months of account opening.
-The bonus for this card has varied between zero to 50,000 points.
+Sign Up Benefits – The bonus for this card has varied between zero to 50,000 points.
 Citi also has restrictions on getting the bonuses from their cards so if you’ve had a Citi card that earns ThankYou points before, I suggest checking out this article from Doctor of Credit that goes over all the restrictions on getting the bonus.

 Spending Bonus Categories – The ThankYou Premier card has plenty of opportunities to earn multiple points per dollar spent.
 You earn 3 points per $1 on purchases for travel.
 Citi allows many charges under this category including gas stations, airfare, hotels, car rental agencies, ridesharing services, public transportation, tolls, parking and much more.
 You also earn 2 points per $1 spent on dining and entertainment.
 This will include your morning Dunkin Donuts coffee or dinner at a restaurant, as well as music downloads, movie tickets, concert and theater tickets, amusement and theme park tickets, and more.
 The card earns one point per dollar for all other spending.